nodejs/TSC/Moderation-Policy.md

 * Decide between themselves which Moderation Policy will be in effect for the repository in question, or
 * Ask the TSC to determine which Moderation Policy should apply.

 Any alternative Moderation Policy used for a given repository must be included in the root directory of the repository using the `Moderation-Policy.md` filename.
+If a repository does not contain a `Moderation-Policy.md` file, then this default policy applies.

 ### Terms